MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-kaizala-actions.md

    ![Screenshot of survey reporting in the Kaizala management portal](media/portal-analytics.png)

-### Step 2 – Send a poll to collect user preferences
+### Step 2 – Digitize attendance process at remote locations

 Use the following steps to quickly create simple surveys for fast feedback.